-Commentaries & Fiction
+Commentaries & Fiction & Rarely-written Poems

 I don’t come from Davenport but have lived here since 2012.
-I like to think that I came from Richmond, Virginia, because that’s where I lived for 18 years, but I’m also from Puerto Rico and New York, two splices of my life that I reveal from time to time in my stories.
+I like to think that I came from Richmond, Virginia, because that’s where I lived for 18 years, but I’m also from Puerto Rico and New York, two splices of my life that I reveal from time to time in my writings.

 I started my slightly irreverent, eponymous site on January 1, 2017 to fill an information void in my community.
 The local newspaper, The Ledger, didn’t report much coverage and the City of Davenport municipal government didn’t communicate effectively.
 (Still doesn’t.)

 I’ve been a lot of things in my short life but my favorite thing is writing, thus this blog.
-One of my other favorite career choices included working in economic development for the Commonwealth of Virginia as well in Hampton and Hanover counties bringing in such giants at the time as Gateway computers and Nextel phones.
+One of my other favorite career choices included working in economic development for the Commonwealth of Virginia in Hampton and Hanover counties bringing in such giants at the time as Gateway computers and Nextel phones.

 Before Darhlene.com, for eight years I ran The Poinciana Crane,[i] starting it as a real estate blog then blossoming it into a hyper-local news source before closing in 2012.
 There was a lot happening that year, including yours truly running for a county seat while serving as vice president to local civic group; helping found the Poinciana Economic Development Alliance (PEDA); and managing, in a nearly unpaid position, a private for-profit blog for Poinciana’s Solivita community.